houstonhaynes/AD4SDocs/00c CAP Theorem On A Gradient.md

 - **Timeouts and deadlines**: Ensuring operations don't hang indefinitely, maintaining system responsiveness
 - **Resource quotas**: Limiting consumption to prevent resource exhaustion from compromising the entire system

 These patterns create boundaries within the system that prevent localized issues from becoming system-wide failures.
-They embody the essence of antifragile design—not just surviving stress, but becoming stronger through exposure to it.
+They embody the essence of antifragile design, not just surviving stress, but becoming stronger through exposure to it.

 ## Conclusion: Embracing the Gradient